DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 On the marketing front, I've been in charge of instrumenting analytics on the various Netlify products from [app.netlify.com](https://app.netlify.com/), [our site](http://netlify.com), API, and wide variety of micro sites.

-This data is a crucial part of the product feedback loop and helps us make data driven decisions on where we head to next.
+This data is a crucial part of the product feedback loop and helps us make data-driven decisions on where we head to next.

-On the marketing-ops front, I've built a variety of serverless services to help with new user on-boarding, sales enablement, usage telemetry & referral tracking.
+On the marketing-ops front, I've built a variety of serverless services to help with new user onboarding, sales enablement, usage telemetry & referral tracking.
 I'm hoping to open source these at some point.

 User retention + activation is also a large component of what I have been working on for the past year here at Netlify.
 You might have seen an email or two for me 🙈.
-I apologize for that, we try to make them as helpful & actionable as possible!
+I apologize for that; we try to make them as helpful & actionable as possible!

-We are leveraging the all powerful [customer.io](http://customer.io) platform for fine-grained communications and I'm **digging it**.
+We are leveraging the all-powerful [customer.io](http://customer.io) platform for fine-grained communications, and I'm **digging it**.

-Recently, I built out the [email preference center](https://messages.netlify.com/) for users to manage what kinds of emails they want, or they can opt out completely!
-The frontend is a React app and the backend is a serverless service (are you seeing a pattern here?).
+Recently, I built out the [email preference center](https://messages.netlify.com/) for users to manage what kinds of emails they want, or they can opt-out completely!
+The frontend is a React app, and the backend is a serverless service (do you see a pattern here?).

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/work/netlify-email-preferences-form.jpg" />

 Working close to the numbers & leveraging them for informed decisions is critical for any company.
-If you're unfamiliar with web analytics / telemetry [holler at me](https://davidwells.io/contact/) and I will point you in the right direction.
+If you're unfamiliar with web analytics/telemetry [holler at me](https://davidwells.io/contact/) and I will point you in the right direction.

 <br />